 Other Religions Angels and Miracles Meet Archangel Barachiel, Angel of Blessings Roles and Symbols of This Chief of Guardian Angels Share Flipboard Email Print The painting "Angel and Roses" by John Bunker.
-SuperStock/Getty Images Angels and Miracles Religious Texts An Introduction To Angels All About Miracles Prayer and Meditation Famous Archangels By Whitney Hopler Religion Expert B.A., Comparative Religion, George Mason University Whitney Hopler has written on faith topics since 1994.
-She is communications director for the Center for Advancement of Well-Being at George Mason University. our editorial process Whitney Hopler Updated January 21, 2019 Barachiel is an archangel known as the angel of blessings and this angel is also the chief of all of the guardian angels.
+SuperStock/Getty Images Angels and Miracles Religious Texts An Introduction To Angels All About Miracles Prayer and Meditation Famous Archangels By Whitney Hopler Religion Expert B.A., English, George Mason University Whitney Hopler is a writer and editor who has covered faith since 1994.
+She is the author of the book "Wake Up to Wonder." our editorial process Facebook Facebook Twitter Twitter Whitney Hopler Updated January 21, 2019 Barachiel is an archangel known as the angel of blessings and this angel is also the chief of all of the guardian angels.
 Barachiel (who is also often known as "Barakiel") means "God's blessings."
 Other spellings include Barchiel, Baraqiel, Barkiel, Barbiel, Barakel, Baraqel, Pachriel, and Varachiel.
 Barachiel intercedes in prayer before God for people in need, asking God to give them blessings in all areas of their lives, from their relationships with family and friends to their work.
 People ask for Barachiel's help in achieving success in their pursuits.
 Since Barachiel is also the chief of all guardian angels, people sometimes ask for Barachiel's help delivering a blessing through one of their personal guardian angels.
 Symbols of Archangel Barachiel In art, Barachiel is usually depicted scattering rose petals that represent God's sweet blessings showering down on people, or holding a white rose (which also symbolizes blessings) to his chest.
 However, sometimes images of Barachiel show him holding either a basket that's overflowing with bread or a staff, both of which symbolize the blessings of producing children that God bestows on parents.
 Can Manifest as Male or Female Barachiel sometimes appears in feminine form in paintings that emphasize Barachiel's nurturing work delivering blessings.
 Like all archangels, Barachiel doesn't have a specific gender and can manifest as either a male or a female, according to what works best in a given situation.
 Green Angel Color Green is the angel color for Barachiel.
 It represents healing and prosperity and is also associated with Archangel Raphael.
 Role in Religious Texts The Third Book of Enoch, an ancient Jewish text, describes archangel Barachiel as one of the angels who serve as great and honored angelic princes in heaven.
 The text mentions that Barachiel leads 496,000 other angels who work with him.
 Barachiel is part of the seraphim rank of angels who guard God's throne, as well as the leader of all the guardian angels who work with humans during their earthly lifetimes.
 Other Religious Roles Barachiel is an official saint in the Eastern Orthodox Church, and he is also venerated as a saint by some members of the Roman Catholic Church.
 Catholic tradition says that Barachiel is the patron saint of marriage and family life.
 He may be shown carrying a book representing the Bible and Papal encyclicals that direct the faithful on how to conduct their marital and family life.
 He also traditionally has dominion over lightning and storms and also sees to the needs of converts.
 Barachiel is one of the few angels that made it into the Lutheran liturgical calendar.
 In astrology, Barachiel rules the planet Jupiter and is linked to the Pisces and Scorpio zodiacal signs.
 Barachiel is traditionally said to inspire a sense of humor in people who encounter God's blessings through him.
 Barachiel is mentioned in the Almadel of Solomon, a book dating from the Middle Ages on how to contact angels by means of a wax tablet.